 - In a separate bowl, mix together the sugars, salt, cayenne pepper, and cinnamon.
 Pour over nuts and stir to coat.

 - Remove from oven and separate nuts if they are stuck together.
-Serve warm or at room temperature.
-Store in an airtight container.

-Recipe lightly adapted from Smitten Kitchen
+Recipe lightly adapted from Elizabeth Karmel of Hill Country.

 This post was originally published in 2009.
 It was updated with new photos and a video.
 Original photo below.